owainkenwayucl/owainkenwayucl.github.io/_posts/2021-12-15-gpurfortran.md

 ## Conclusions

 Well you can now write GPU code in Fortran and don't just have one option but are spoiled for choice.
-In the end the best option is probably `do concurrent` for portability or OpenACC for performance and supported features on Nvidia hardware - OpenMP lags behind performance-wise (but is getting better with each release) and CUDA Fortran is too Nvidia-specifc.
+In the long term the best option is probably `do concurrent` or OpenMP for portability.
+In the short term, OpenACC for performance and supported features on Nvidia hardware - OpenMP lags behind performance-wise (but is getting better with each release) and CUDA Fortran is too Nvidia-specifc.